invariant-labs/jupiter-invariant/README.md

 ## Tests

-The following command will run the test:
+To run the test, use the following command:
 ```shell
 cargo test test_jupiter_invariant -- --nocapture
 ```
-The result is quote for selling 1 USDC on USDC/USDT Invariant market.
-Example response:
+The result is a quote for selling 1 USDC on the USDC/USDT Invariant market.
+Here's an example response:
 ```
 insufficient liquidity: false
 input amount: 1.000000 USDC
 output amount: 1.000056 USDT
 fee amount: 0.000010 USDC
 ```

-In case you want to reverse the swap direction, you should use this command:
+If you want to reverse the swap direction, use this command:
 ```shell
 cargo test test_jupiter_invariant -- --nocapture "dir=reversed"
 ```